GoogleChromeLabs/sw-toolbox/README.md

 Like `toolbox.router.get`, etc., but matches any HTTP method.

 ### `toolbox.router.default`
-If you set this property to a function it will be used as the request handler for any request that does not match a route.
+If you set this property to a function it will be used as the request handler for any GET request that does not match a route.

 ### `toolbox.precache(arrayOfURLs)`
 Add each URL in arrayOfURLs to the list of resources that should be cached during the service worker install step.
 Note that this needs to be called before the install event is triggered, so you should do it on the first run of your script.